Matt-deve/Clock_for_ChoiceScript/README.md

 When you need a formatted date or time stamp, '${stamp_date}' or '${stamp_time}' will write it dirrectly into your text.
 If you would like the pseudo-unix timestamp, use '${stamp_unix}'.
 The stamps are updated automatically when setting the time or date using the built-in subroutines.
 However, setting any variables manually won't automatically update the stamps, to do this use '*gosub_scene clock stamp'.
 #### Formatting
 The subroutines 'set_format_date' and 'set_format_time' sets how the date and time should be written when you need a datetime stamp.
-This follows a similar procedure as setting the current time and date, but now we omit the numbers and add more letters and formatting marks to show how it will be written. w or W   Writes the day of the week. s m or h    Writes the second minute hour. ss mm or hh Writes the second minute or hour with any leading zeroes if below 10.
-D or M     Writes the day or month.
-DD or MM   Writes the day or month with leading zeroes if below 10.
-MMM        Writes the name of the month in full.
-Y or YY    Writes the year as the last two digits of the year.
-YYY or YYYY Writes the year as a 4 digit number.
+This follows a similar procedure as setting the current time and date, but now we omit the numbers and add more letters and formatting marks to show how it will be written. w/W   Writes the day of the week. s/S/m/M/h/H    Writes the second minute hour. ss/SS/mm/MM/hh/HH Writes the second minute or hour with any leading zeroes if below 10. d/D/m/M     Writes the day or month. dd/DD/mm/MM   Writes the day or month with leading zeroes if below 10. mmm/MMM        Writes the name of the month in full. y/Y/yy/YY    Writes the year as the last two digits of the year. yyy/YYY/yyyy/YYYY Writes the year as a 4 digit number.
 , . _ - : ; ' / etc are added 'as is' into the format.
-Whilst it is possible to add other letters to the format,
+Whilst it is possible to add other characters to the formatted stamp, care should be taken not to duplicate any key letters which will be interpolated into numbers!
+### Travelling in Time
+Use 'travel' and pass a formatted time code as a parameter to travel forwards or back in time.
+The amounts specified will be added to the corresponding variables, so use negative values to go backwards in time!
+The values passed are also applied to the individual units, so passing '1M' as a parameter will move the time forward 1 whole month, not 30.4 days.
+The stamps will then